Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

  - `python /usr/share/exploitdb/exploits/php/remote/29316.py` This will now run the script and display options

+All of this I am still running on my own Kali machine not the victim's machine

  ```
  python /usr/share/exploitdb/exploits/php/remote/29316.py
 --==[ ap-unlock-v1337.py by noptrix@nullsecurity.net ]==--